open-telemetry/opentelemetry.io/content/en/docs/languages/java/sampling.md

 ## Default behavior

-By default, all spans are sampled, and thus, 100% of traces are sampled.
-If you do not need to manage data volume, don't bother setting a sampler.
+By default, all spans are sampled, resulting in 100% of traces being sampled.
+If your observability backend has constraints or budgetary restrictions on the amount of data ingested, you can introduce a sampler and adjust the sample rates accordingly.
+If you do not need to manage data volume, you don't need to set a sampler and can use the default.

 ## Environment variables